JimageJ/ImageJ-Tools/README.md

 • Nearest point emission ratio map:    ◦ A nearest point projection of the emission ratio map, with outlines added between the nuclei NB: the scale of this image is different to the original image and other images, allowing thin outlines to be drawn.

-## **FRETENATOR_Labeller (Alpha)**
+## **FRETENATOR_Labeller (Beta with some alpha functionality)**

 ### **Installation**
-Install CLIJ and CLIJ2 by activating their update sites (see the first youtube link below for a guide), then copy the plugin  into the Fiji/plugins folder and restart Fiji.
-The plugin file is **'FRETENATOR_ROI_Labeller.py'** for the version published in Rowe et al (2021) and **'FRETENATOR_ROI_Labeller_v1.2.py'** for the latest version.
+Install CLIJ and CLIJ2 by activating their update sites, then copy the appropriate folder into the Fiji/plugins folder and restart Fiji.
+The folders are **'FRETENATOR_(Rowe et al 2022)'** for the version published in the methods chapter Rowe et al (2022) and **'FRETENATOR_with_tracking'**  for the latest version.

 ### Implementation and usage

 A follow on tool for after segmentations where users can categorise the ROI in their segmented images.
 As a work in progress, it currently works on single timepoint 3D label images, allowing users to visually assign labels to one of 10 categories.
-Results are either output to an existing results table or can be used to measure a chosen image. ***Buggy:*** Time course usage asumes the same label usage through time (making it compatable with Trackmate exported files (see below).
+Results are either output to an existing results table or can be used to measure a chosen image. ***Alpha functionality:*** Time course usage asumes the same label usage through time (making it compatable with Trackmate exported files (see below).

 **Installation and usage:
 **

 https://www.youtube.com/watch?v=1rTyM1VBkFc

-## **FRETENATOR_Trackmate_Bridge (preAlpha)**
+## **FRETENATOR_Trackmate_Bridge (Alpha)**

 A simple plugin to allow **Trackmate 7** analysed label images (Analyse the FRETENATOR label map for tracking then export the tracked label map as dots) to be combined with **FRETENATOR_Segment_and_ratio** output.
 This adds TrackIDs to the results table and creats a new TrackID labelmap that can be analysed with the ROI manager.